hamlet-io/docs/docs/getting-started/install.md

 For MacOS instances we recommended setting up the required dependencies using [HomeBrew](https://brew.sh/) which is a great package manager for MacOS and takes a lot of hassle out of setting things up.

-1. If you haven't got Homebrew installed, head over to the [Homebrew docs page](https://brew.sh/) and follow the instructions to get homebrew running
+1. If you haven't got Homebrew installed, head over to the [Homebrew docs page](https://brew.sh/) and follow the instructions to get Homebrew running.

-1. Once you have homebrew installed run the following commands to install the base packages
+1. Once you have Homebrew installed run the following commands to install the base packages.

   ```console
   brew update
   brew install openjdk@8 jq bash graphviz dos2unix
   ```

-1. Install python using pyenv
+1. Install Python using pyenv

   :::info
-  We recommend using pyenv to manage your python installations.
-This keeps your changes away from the default macOS python If you prefer to manage python your own way then you'll need to make sure that at least python 3.6 is available along with pip
+  We recommend using pyenv to manage your Python installations.
+This keeps your changes isolated from the default macOS Python.
+  If you prefer to manage Python yourself then you'll need to make sure that at least Python 3.6 is available along with pip
   :::

-  Head over to the pyenv installation guide, https://github.com/pyenv/pyenv#installation and follow the macOS guide to installing pyenv
+  Head over to the pyenv installation guide https://github.com/pyenv/pyenv#installation and follow the macOS guide to installing pyenv.

-  It will be something like
+  It will be something like:

   ```console
   # install through homebrew